VeronGoggans/Note-taking-app/README.md

 - Create Quote block
 - Create Important block
 - Create Date block
+- Use the search function
+- Load a template
+- Create a flashcard deck

 ## Slash commands
 To execute a command the user needs to type a **/**.\